adriens/temps-attente-matrix-led/HOW_TO_INSTALL.md

    - The board will then appear as a USB storage device.
 In this mode, the script will not run automatically, allowing you to access the REPL.
 2. **Connecting via Thonny**
    - Open Thonny and select the MicroPython (Raspberry Pi Pico) interpreter.
-   - Select the firmware for Raspberry Pi Pico W with RP2040.
+   - Select the firmware for Pimoroni-CosmicUnicorn.
    - Execute the task to download and upload this firmware.
 Once completed, you will be able to access the board via the REPL through Thonny.